sparikh1009/StudentMCP/README.md

 ### Recording Study Progress
 ```
 I've just finished studying for 2 hours on Calculus 101.
 I focused on limits and derivatives, completed my homework assignment on basic differentiation, and took notes on the chain rule.
+I've marked the limits content as completed and set the derivatives practice as high priority.
 I'm feeling more confident about the upcoming exam next week.
 ```

 ### Managing Learning Materials
 ```
 Create a new concept called "Binary Trees" related to my Data Structures course with the description "A binary tree is a tree data structure in which each node has at most two children."
+Set its status to active and make it precede the "Graph Algorithms" concept.
 ```

 ```
 Update the status of my "Database Assignment" to "completed" and add that I successfully implemented all required queries.
+Mark the "Advanced SQL" concept as high priority for my next study session.
 ```

 ## Usage